Director of Innovation & Marketing

 He has had essays published in Studies in the Novel, Forum for World Literature Studies, the Norton Critical Edition of The Time Machine, and Philosophy of the Olympics.
 In addition, he gave a paper at the annual Renaissance Prose Conference at Purdue University in 2009 and spoke as a panelist on Shakespeare’s Roman plays at the University of Richmond’s Jepson School of Leadership.
-In 2015, he lectured on Dante's Inferno at the University of Virginia's Center for the Liberal Arts.
+In 2015, he gave a paper on Dante's Inferno at the University of Virginia's Center for the Liberal Arts.

 In athletics, Hufnagel continues to pursue road cycling, mountain biking, and triathlon at an elite level.
 Most recently, he finished under nine hours at the Leadville 100 MTB Race and has won the Charlottesville Olympic Distance, Sprint, and Xterra Triathlons.